 Example: The U.S. can threaten to limit imports of French wine unless France lifts their quotas on American beef.

 Suppose France refuses.
 Then the U.S. must choose between two bad options:

-- A) Restrict imports from France, which reduces welfare in the U.S. - B) Don't restrict imports, and suffer a loss of credibility.
+- A) Restrict imports from France, which reduces welfare in the U.S. - B) Don't restrict imports, which reduces U.S. credibility.

 Trade Agreements